How to fix E65 E66 BMW 7 Series Parking Brake Actuator Failure – Plastic Gears vs Metal Gears

 - It was causing aggressive wear and tear on the parking brake shoes and rear brake disc.
-This customer drove far enough that the rear brake shoes had actually melted and needed to be completely replaced.
+That would have destained the brake shoes, and would have spoilt the vehicle’s appearance.

 - It was causing the parking brake active warning light to stay illuminated while driving – bringing undue stress on the driver.
 (We all hate ignoring those dash lights!)
 If you see this we highly suggest towing the car to avoid further damage to the parking brake system.